eclipse-iceoryx/iceoryx-gateway-dds/README.md

 and to one service `larry_robotics.SystemMonitor.larry_info` from our [larry demonstrator](https://gitlab.com/larry.robotics/larry.robotics).

-## Running icedelivery via CycloneDDS
+## Running icedelivery via CycloneDDS or FastDDS
-We can use CycloneDDS to run our [icedelivery example](../iceoryx_examples/icedelivery) via a local area network.
+We can use CycloneDDS or FastDDS to run our [icedelivery example](../iceoryx_examples/icedelivery) via a local area network.
 First we have to adjust the gateway configuration file in `/etc/iceoryx/gateway_config.toml` and have to add the publisher service description from our example.